Wondering how to make a drawstring bag with lining?

 The easiest part of how to make a drawstring bag with lining is cutting the fabric.
 I like to use a quilting ruler and rotary cutter to make sure my lines are straight and square.

 If you don’t have these tools look at marking out your lines with a chalk pen before cutting.
-Alternatively, you can create a template form paper to cut around.
+Alternatively, you can create a template from paper to cut around.

 Cut your pieces to your preferred size.
 I chose to make 7 inches by 8 inches squares which resulted in a 6 by 7 drawstring bag.